IvanRainbolt/Setapp_example-canopy-tests/readme.md

 # Example Canopy tests
 Solution is a part of blog post available on https://blog.setapp.pl.
 The goal of an article is to explain what Canopy is and why is worth to use.
+Solution is based on CanopyStarerKit Project, most of comments are also from this solution to leave some more information than just code.
 ## Steps to set enviroment
 * Install Canopy
     * Use package manager (https://www.nuget.org/packages/canopy/)